-My father in law passed away in May of this year.
+My father-in-law passed away in May last year.
 We knew it was coming but it didn’t make it any easier.

 He had had cancer on and off for the past 15 years.
 He had so many hospital visits and surgery for three different types of cancer along with various infections he’d picked up over the years.
 I don’t know how he battled for so long though I know the children gave him something to fight for in recent years.

 My husband is an only child and is very close to his parents.
 When I started coming on the scene they were so good to me, even providing hot dinners after a long commute when I moved here.
 They really took me under their wing which I appreciated so much.

 When the children arrived we spent a lot of time with them.
 My father in law even used to collect us and bring us to their house in the six weeks I couldn’t drive post section.
 So as a result our children became so close to them too.
 Even listed them as immediate family along with us and their siblings for the getting to know you questionnaire in Montessori.

 He was admitted to hospital once again in early April to start a new chemo treatment.
 The stay lasted longer than expected as he got an infection.
 When he came home he was pretty weak.
 A few days later we knew he wasn’t well at all and my husband and mother in law brought him back up.